clrogon/PowerShell/USBPortManagement/README.md

 ### Log Analysis

 > [!NOTE]
-> Analyzing these event logs can help system administrators track how and when USB storage and Storage Card settings are changed, identify unauthorized changes, and troubleshoot issues related to device access.
-Each log entry includes the date and time of the event, the Event ID, a description of the action or error, and the username of the individual who executed the action if applicable.
+> Analyzing these event logs allows system administrators to keep track of how and when USB storage and Storage Card settings are modified, identify illegal modifications, and address device access issues.
+Each log entry contains the date and time of the occurrence, the occurrence ID, a description of the action or error, and, if relevant, the username of the person who performed the operation.

 > [!TIP]
 > For in-depth analysis or automated monitoring, consider using PowerShell scripts or third-party log management tools to filter and alert on specific Event IDs related to this tool.